HOT SCHEDULES

 Another example, cheddar cheese--a 5lb case, inside are 5 1lb blocks (bundles), and those blocks contain "x" slices (each).

 The other UX Designer had Actual OnHand column with a mix of Case, Bundles and Each denominations.
-Product said to make it Case only.
-However, what does 1.28 Case mean?
-Bundles?
-Each?
-Some combination?
-No way of knowing!
+Product said to make the column Case unit only.

 A solution BOTH user friendly AND system compliant.